• Leveraging Real-World Evidence to Assess Differences in Management of Chronic Spontaneous Urticaria

-Innovative treatments may offer pathways to improve the management of chronic spontaneous urticaria (CSU), but gaps in access to those therapies and variations in disease management and prescribing patterns persist.
+Innovative treatments may offer pathways to improve the management of chronic spontaneous urticaria (CSU), but gaps in access to those therapies, variations in disease management, and differences in prescribing patterns persist.

-However, real-world evidence reveals meaningful differences in treatment patterns and health care utilization among patients with CSU, including variation in access to advanced therapies and reliance on systemic corticosteroids and emergency services.
+Real-world evidence reveals meaningful differences in treatment patterns and health care utilization among patients with CSU, including variation in access to advanced therapies and reliance on SCs and emergency services.

 Treatment Differences by Race and Insurance Coverage

-Descriptively on average, we identified notable differences in disease management across racial and insurance subgroups of patients.
-For instance, Black patients with Medicaid had the highest rates of systemic corticosteroid use and emergency room visits among the populations studied.
-Despite these indicators of greater acute care utilization, this group also experienced among the lowest rates of biologic initiation, as compared to other groups of patients.
+Descriptively, on average, there were notable differences in disease management.
+For instance, patients who are Black and covered by Medicaid had the highest rates of SC use and emergency room visits among the groups studied.
+Despite these indicators of greater acute care use, this group also experienced among the lowest rates of biologic initiation, as compared to other groups.

 Impact of Specialist Care

 In addition to variation across racial and insurance subgroups, our analysis identified descriptive differences in treatment patterns based on specialist involvement.
-We found that patients with both allergist and dermatologist visits received higher proportions of biologic prescriptions as compared with other groups.
+We found that patients with visits to both an allergist and dermatologist received higher proportions of biologic prescriptions, as compared with other groups who saw some combination of primary care physicians and specialists.
+Of note, patients who saw only an allergist had a higher degree of use of and shorter wait times for advanced therapies.

-Across all specialist groups, high levels of corticosteroid use and acute care utilization persisted, suggesting ongoing unmet need for more effective and guideline-aligned treatment strategies in CSU management.
+Across all specialist groups, high levels of SC use and acute care utilization persisted, suggesting ongoing unmet need for more effective and guideline-aligned treatment strategies in CSU management.

 Our findings suggest that access to specialists – particularly allergists – appears linked to faster and greater use of advanced therapies.

-Lastly, we examined patterns of systemic corticosteroid use and related outcomes among patients with CSU.
-We found descriptive evidence that corticosteroid use was associated with the occurrence of adverse events (AEs) such as lipid disorders and hypertension, and prolonged use was generally associated with more frequent AEs and greater AE-related HCRU.
+Lastly, we examined patterns of SC use and related outcomes among patients with CSU.
+We found descriptive evidence that SC use was associated with the occurrence of AEs such as lipid disorders and hypertension, and prolonged use was generally associated with high proportions of patients with AEs and greater AE-related HCRU.

-Although clinical guidelines recommend restricting corticosteroids to short-term rescue use, many patients experience prolonged exposure, underscoring the potential clinical and economic consequences of reliance on these therapies and highlighting the importance of equitable access to alternative, advanced treatment options.
+Although clinical guidelines recommend restricting SCs to short-term rescue use, many patients experience prolonged exposure to them.
+This underscores the potential clinical and economic consequences of reliance on these therapies and highlights the importance of equitable access to alternative, advanced treatment options.

 Conclusion